Equal Opportunities Commission (Hong Kong): Later years

 Michael Wong, a retired judge, replaced Wu on 1 August 2003.
 Supporters of Wu said her contract was not renewed because she had criticised the government as the EOC chairperson.

 During his three-month tenure, Wong dismissed Patrick Yu before he took up the post as the commission's director of operations because Yu had written in the South China Morning Post that Hong Kong should enact a race discrimination law.
 Wong had said that making those comments were inappropriate.
 Before being appointed to the post by Anna Wu, Yu was the executive director of the Northern Ireland Council for Ethnic Minorities.

 Sixty civil and human rights NGOs asked Wong to resign because of Yu's dismissal and allegations that Wong had accepted free air tickets as a judge.
 Wong resigned on 6 November, saying that the media was unfairly criticising him and his family and that the government was unsupportive during the scandal.

 The Independent Commission Against Corruption later investigated Wong on suspicion of bribery after complaints were filed that he had used false documents to apply for government reimbursement of air tickets valued at for him and his family.
-The prosecutor decided not to file charges against Wong due to insufficient evidence.
+The prosecutor later dropped charges against Wong due to insufficient evidence.

 The government appointed Patricia Chu, a former deputy director of the Social Welfare Department, one month after Wong resigned.
 Chu was given the position as a "transitional measure" with a one-year term, two years less than her predecessors.
 Legislators, academics and activists have criticised the government for appointing a former civil servant because it would harm the EOC's perceived independence.
 Chu left the post after a year as chairperson on 15 December 2004.
 The government said she declined to renew her contract for personal reasons.
-The South China Morning Post reported that renewal negotiations had collapsed after the government offered only a six-month contract when Chu requested for another one-year term.
+The South China Morning Post reported that renewal negotiations had collapsed after the government offered only a six-month contract when Chu requested another one-year term.

 Raymond Tang began his five-year tenure as chairperson a month after Chu's departure.